chocolatey/choco/Scenarios.md

  * should still have a package in the lib directory
  * should still have the expected version of the package installed

+#### when installing new package from priority source

+ * should have a successful package result
+ * should install a package in the lib directory
+ * should install lower version of package
+ * should install where install location reports
+ * should not have inconclusive package result
+ * should not have warning package result

+#### when installing new package from priority source with repository optimization

+ * should have a successful package result
+ * should install a package in the lib directory
+ * should install lower version of package
+ * should install where install location reports
+ * should not have inconclusive package result
+ * should not have warning package result

+#### when installing non existing package from priority source

+ * should not have inconclusive package result
+ * should not have warning package result
+ * should not install a package in the lib directory
+ * should not install where install location reports
+ * should report package not found

 #### when installing packages with packages config

  * should contain a message that upgradepackage with an expected specified version was installed